allenai/ai2thor/README.md

 event = controller.step(dict(action='MoveAhead'))
 ```
 Upon executing the ```controller.start()``` a window should appear on screen with a view of the room FloorPlan28.

+## Windows Installation

+- Install with `pip`, as above.
+- Since a pre-built game environment isn't available, you have to clone this repository, open the Unity project, and build it yourself.
+Make sure to add all the scenes to the build.
+- Set `controller.local_executable_path` to your built executable before called `start`.
+- The Rotate/Look modifier is `Ctrl` (instead of `Shift`).

 ## Event/Metadata
 Each call to ```controller.step()``` returns an instance of an Event.
 Detailed descriptions of each field can be found within the [tutorial](http://ai2thor.allenai.org/tutorials/event-metadata).
 The Event object contains a screen capture from the point the last action completed as well as metadata about each object within the scene.